cgardesey/clock_firmware/README.md

 # Arduino Project: Remote Controlled Digital LED Clock

 This is an Arduino project that demonstrates LED clock display.
-The project uses the Arduino programming language and can be customised for similar projects
+The project uses the Arduino programming language and can be customised for similar projects.

 ## Table of Contents
 - [Features](#features)